littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

+v1.4.6.2 (01-05-19)
+-Fixed an issue with diplomatic phrases (some clauses now not in use?).

+v1.4.6.1 (01-01-19)
+-Added simplified Chinese localization.
+-Fixed incorrect job provision (Elected Clergy are no longer fanatical hedge preachers...)

 v1.4.6 (12-31-18) - Balance Audit
 -Elected Clergy: Changed edict duration bonus to +1 Pastor jobs per 40 pops.
 -Added new Pastor job: Specialist, like a Priest but consumes one less Consumer Goods and provides no Society Research.
 (Only provided by Elected Clergy civic effect.)